-Oracle XE (eXpress Edition) is a streamlined, free-to-use version of Oracle Database, designed for development and small-scale deployment purposes.
-Its latest release, 21c, supports up to two CPU cores, 2 gigabytes of RAM, 12 gigabytes of data storage, accommodating up to 3 pluggable databases.
-Deployments beyond these limits require a transition to the Standard or Enterprise edition, following an upgrade path supported by Oracle.
-This flexibility makes Oracle XE an ideal choice for developers prototyping their database applications, small businesses looking to reliable database systems without an initial investment, or individuals preparing for Oracle certifications and advancing their careers.
+Oracle XE (Express Edition) is a lightweight, free-to-use version of Oracle database, designed for development and small-scale deployments.
+The latest release, 21c, supports up to two CPU cores, 2 gigabytes of RAM, 12 gigabytes of data storage, accommodating up to 3 pluggable databases.
+For deployments that grow beyond these limits, Oracle provides a seamless upgrade path to the Standard or Enterprise Edition.
+This makes Oracle XE an ideal choice for developers prototyping their database applications, as they can scale up when their needs expand.

-How to Install Oracle Database XE on Your PC?
+How to Install Oracle XE on Your PC?

 System requirements for Oracle Database XE 21c are as follows:

-• Disk Space: 8.5 gigabytes minimum for Oracle software, plus 2 gigabytes or more for temporary storage
+- Disk Space: 8.5 gigabytes minimum for Oracle software, plus 2 gigabytes or more for data storage

 Before proceeding, please ensure that you are logged into Windows with Administrator privileges.
 Additionally, check if the ORACLE_HOME or TNS_ADMIN environment variables have been configured on your machine.
 If they have already been set, please delete them before continuing.